zalando-zmon/zmon-docs/docs/intro.rst

   	}
   }

-Entity properties are not defined in any schema, so you can add properties as you see fit. enabling later a finer grained filtering or selection of entities.
-E.g. our host entities also include a physical model to later select the proper hardware checks.
+Entity properties are not defined in any schema, so you can add properties as you see fit.
+This enables finer-grained filtering or selection of entities later on.
+As an example, host entities can include a physical model to later select the proper hardware checks.

 Checks
 ======

-A check describes how data is acquired, where the two key properties are: An entity filter and a check command.
+A check describes how data is acquired, and where the two key properties — an entity filter and a check command — are.
 The entity filter selects a subset of entities by requiring an overlap on specified properties.

-Example:
+An example:

 .. code-block:: json